PRASAD-DANGARE/Virtual_File_System/README.md

 This Project Is Used To Emulate All Functionalities Provided By File Systems.

-> Platform Reuired          : Windows Platform Or Linux Distributions.
+1) Platform Required          : Windows Platform Or Linux Distributions.
-> Architectural Requirement : INTEL 32 Bit Processor Or Higher.
+2) Architectural Requirement  : INTEL 32 Bit Processor Or Higher.
-> User Interface            : Command Line Interface.
+3) User Interface             : Command Line Interface.
-> Technology Used           : System Programming Using C.
+4) Technology Used            : System Programming Using C.

 # About Customized Virtual File System #